Transport in Beirut: Buses

 The Lebanese Commuting Company (LCC) is a privately owned company and offers one of a handful of intercity public transport options available in Beirut.
-There are several LCC bus routes that cover much of the central areas as well as some suburban areas.
-LCC also offers prepaid cards.
-A yellow card is a continually rechargeable card, and a red card is an unlimited monthly card.
+There are LCC bus routes that cover much of the central areas as well as some suburban areas.

 Government-owned buses are managed by le Office des Chemins de Fer et des Transports en Commun (OCFTC), or the "Railway and Public Transportation Authority" in English.
-OCFTC operates several bus lines throughout Beirut.

 There are also private vans that serve as minibuses.
 Some of them run on official lines, but most run on additional routes.
-They usually are without any numbers.
-To know if a bus is going to a certain destination, people stop it and ask the driver.

 Unfortunately, there are no official bus lines printed or online.
-The Beirut transport map on OpenStreetMap is the most accurate map available as of June 2015.
+The Beirut transport map on OpenStreetMap was the most accurate map available as of June 2015.

+ACTC Public Bus Network

+In 2024, Ahdab Commuting and Trading Company (ACTC), alongside the Ministry of Transport, reintroduced a proper public bus system with an appropriate network of lanes using the 50 buses donated by France in 2022.

+The network connects most areas of Beirut through 7 major lines (B1-7), as well as connecting Beirut to other major cities like Tripoli and Saida through 4 lines (ML1-4).
+However, these lines complement rather than replace the existing service microbuses.

 Taxis and Uber

-Apart from buses, taxis are served by either service taxi or taxicab.
-Yellow taxis also pick passengers from the international airport, but they are extremely expensive and it is better to walk towards the roundabout, 1 km from the airport, and look for a service.
+Apart from buses, passengers are served by either service taxi or taxicab.